adriangb/di/docs/scopes.md

 - Dependency lifespans
 - Dependency value sharing
-- Bind lifespans

-Every dependency and bind is linked to a scope.
+Every dependency is linked to a scope.
 When a scope exits, all dependencies linked to it are destroyed (if they have cleanup, the cleanup is run) and their value is no longer available as a shared value.
 This means that dependencies scoped to an outer scope cannot depend on dependencies scoped to an inner scope: